Bicycle wheel: Disc wheels

 Disc wheels are designed to minimize aerodynamic drag.
 A full disc is usually heavier than traditional spoke wheels, and can be difficult to handle when ridden with a cross wind.
 For this reason, international cycling organizations often ban disc wheels or limit their use to the rear wheel of a bicycle.
 However, international triathlon federations were (and are still) less restrictive and this is what led to the wheels' initial usage growth in popularity in the 1980s.

 A disc wheel may simply be a fairing that clips onto a traditional, spoke wheel, addressing the drag that the spokes generate by covering them; or the disc can be integral to the wheel with no spokes inside.
-In the latter case carbon fiber is the material of choice.
-A spoke wheel with a disc cover may not be legal under UCI Union Cycliste Internationale rules because it is a non-structural fairing but are again acceptable under ITU International Triathlon Union rules.
+In the latter case, carbon fiber is the material of choice.
+A spoke wheel with a disc cover may not be legal under UCI (Union Cycliste Internationale) rules because it is a non-structural fairing while it may be legal under ITU (International Triathlon Union) rules.

 A compromise that reduces weight and improves cross wind performance has a small number (three or four) tension-compression spokes molded integral to the rim – also typically carbon fiber.